 Out of concern for this increase in traffic crash fatalities, the NHTSA is in the process of hosting a series summits across the country to address the issues that are contributing to traffic deaths, such as drunk driving, distracted driving, drowsy driving, speeding, and lack of seat belt and child seat use.
 The sessions will closely examine these unsafe behaviors exhibited by drivers and work on changes that can be made to reduce traffic fatalities.
 NHTSA research found that human factors contribute to 94% of crashes.

-Pennsylvania car accident lawyer provides 5 tips to preventing car accidents:
+Philadelphia, Wilkes-Barre, and Scranton car accident lawyer provides 5 tips to preventing car accidents:

 - Don’t drink and drive.
 According to the NHTSA, drunk driving crashes represent about one-third of traffic fatalities.